 - Prepare automated scripts for test cases.

 4. Test Environment Setup

 It’s the job of the QA manager supervising the team to take care of setting up the test environment.
+To sum it up:

 5. Test Execution

 An application is ready for testing once the team is done with all the previous phases.
 According to the test plan, the testers execute test cases.
 They also identify, detect, and log the defects, thus reporting the bugs.
 The team is also responsible for comparing expected results with the real outcome.
 If any bugs are found, they need to be documented to pass it on to the development team for a fix.

 6. Test Closure